electronics-and-drives/ml2tikz/README.md

 `bAbe`

 If this parameter is true, the Advanced Boolean Engine (ABE) is used.
-This increases execution time drastically, with the disadvantage that only octalinear shapes (90 and 45 degree angles) are considered.
+This decreases execution time drastically, with the disadvantage that only octalinear shapes (90 and 45 degree angles) are considered.
 When this feature is disabled, there must be the possibility to create (temporary) views in the same cell.